The other day I saw this great chart by Tomasz Tunguz on churn:

 After someone canceled we showed them this page:

 You don’t have to use an incentive but I’ve found that it really speeds things up if you do, so I often use them.

 Switch interviews focus on the actual story of someone getting fed up with a product enough to switch to something else.

-You have to keep in mind that the decision to cancel didn’t take place the day they cancelled — it happened weeks, months, or even years before.
+You have to keep in mind that the decision to cancel didn’t take place the day they canceled — it happened weeks, months, or even years before.

-So you can’t just get the story of the day they cancelled, you need to build the entire timeline of key events that led to the cancellation.
+So you can’t just get the story of the day they canceled, you need to build the entire timeline of key events that led to the cancellation.